FathiMohamedBille/Banking-System-Application/README.md

 SQLAlchemy
 Alembic for migrations
 ## Instructions
-Clone the repository to your local machine.
+Clone the repository to yor machine git clone git@github.com:FathiMohamedBille/Banking-System-Application.git cd Banking-System-Application

 Ensure you have Python 3.x installed, and install the dependencies using Pipenv